matteoveglia/AstraFtrackTools/README.md

 #### macOS

-Due to aggresive security restrictions on macOS, and me not wanting to pay for a developer license, I can't easily sign the binary to avoid a warning message.
-So you'll need to:
+Due to macOS security restrictions, the binary is unsigned.
+You may need to remove the quarantine flag before running it:

 1. Download the relevant file under [Releases](https://github.com/your-repo/AstraFtrackTools/releases/latest).
-2. Open Terminal
+2. Open Terminal.
-3. Navigate to the downloads folder:
+3. Navigate to the Downloads folder:

 ```bash
 cd ~/Downloads
 ```

-4. Remove quarantine flag:
+4. Remove the quarantine flag:

 ```bash
 xattr -d com.apple.quarantine astraftracktools-macos
 ```

-5. Make executable:
+5. Make it executable:

 ```bash
 chmod +x astraftracktools-macos
 ```

-6. Run:
+6. Run it:

 ```bash
 ./astraftracktools-macos